-Course title & Code Credits Credit course distribution n of the Eligibility criteria Pre-requisite of the course (if Lecture Tutorial Practical any) Fundamentals of Fashion and Fabrics 4 3 1 - Class XII pass NIL
+Course title & Code Credits Eligibility criteria Pre-requisite of the course (if Lecture Tutorial Practical any) Fundamentals of Fashion and Fabrics 4 3 1 - Class XII pass NIL

 - 1. The Learning Objectives of this course are as follows: - 2.
 To understand the basics of fashion and the fashion industry. - 3.
 To impart knowledge about functions and theories of clothing. - 4.
 To give knowledge regarding the fashion industry, centres and designers - 5.
 To acquaint the students with the commonly used fabrics, their identification and application.